shannonlucas/ccodetut3js/tutorial/docs/getting-started/checkpoint.md

 import * as THREE from 'https://cdn.skypack.dev/three@v0.137.5';

 /**
- * Create a renderer and attach it to the HTML element with the provided ID.
+ * Create a renderer and attach it to the HTML canvas element with the provided
+ * ID.
  *
  * @param {string} elementId
  * @returns {THREE.WebGLRenderer} the newly created renderer